Jonlysun/DERETFound/README.md

 python visualize.py --mode cam --img_path XXXX --ft_model XXXX (e.g., DR_APTOS2019)
 ```

-## Evaluate or fine-tune DERETFound
+## Evaluate or fine-tune RETFound-DE
 ### 1. Prepare the datasets
 - Firstly, you can download the public dataset following the url in `Data availability` in our paper.
 - Then, you can split the dataset into train, val, test datasets following the Supplementary Table 1 in our paper